msakai/resume/resume.md

   Preferred Networks is developing technology to compress and distribute four-dimensional observation data acquired by the latest weather radar, the Multi-Parameter Phased Array Weather Radar (MP-PAWR).
 I temporarily assisted the team on the project and developed a workflow (involving modification and integration of existing C programs) to process their past observational data.

-* Optimization Problems in the Logistics Field (2021-2022):
+* Optimization project in the logistics field (2021-2022):

-  I led the project, and our team proposed methods utilizing reinforcement learning and SMT solvers.
+  I led a team of engineers, and within three months, our team caught up on an unfamiliar field and then proposed a solution combining reinforcement learning, SMT solvers, and physical simulation  to solve the customer's problem.

 * Automated operation of petrochemical plants (2019-2024):